PermutaTriangle/Tilings/README.rst

        +-+-+-+                         Requirement 0:              \: Av(01)
        1: Av(012)                      0: (0, 0)                   Crossing obstructions:
        \: Av(01)                       Assumption 0:               012: (0, 0), (1, 0), (1, 0)
-       ●: point                        can count occurences of     Assumption 0:
+       ●: point                        can count occurrences of     Assumption 0:
-       Crossing obstructions:          0: (0, 0)                   can count occurences of
+       Crossing obstructions:          0: (0, 0)                   can count occurrences of
        012: (1, 0), (2, 0), (2, 0)                                 0: (0, 0)
        Requirement 0:
        0: (0, 1)
        Assumption 0:
-       can count occurences of
+       can count occurrences of
        0: (0, 1)
        Assumption 1:
-       can count occurences of
+       can count occurrences of
        0: (1, 0)
        --------
        12 -> ()